jillesvangurp/geogeometry/README.md

 There are two driving design principles:

 - It assumes you are using something like geojson, which is a convention for representing geometric shapes on the web.
 One key feature of *geojson* is that all shapes are represented as muli dimensional arrays of doubles.
 This library does the same.
 - It avoids the trap of object orientation.
 Object orientation and geometry go way back.
 The first object oriented systems were all  about cute little Point and Line classes.
 As a consequence, world + dog now feels compelled to come up with their own Point, Line, Polygon, etc. classes.
 So, this library has *no classes that you can instantiate and only provides static methods*.
 This makes it easy to integrate whatever framework you have for representing shapes with geogeometry.
 Also, it makes it trivial to port the code to different languages.
+For example, checkout my partial port for "javascript":https://github.com/jillesvangurp/geotools-js and "php":https://github.com/jillesvangurp/geotools-php.
+These implementations are a little behind the java implementation because I don't actively use them currently.
-And finally, not creating insane amounts of point objects helps keep things fast as well.
+- Not creating insane amounts of point objects helps keep things fast as well and can save a ton of memory.

 ## Geohashes